-Yascha Mounk is a contributing writer at The Atlantic, an associate professor at Johns Hopkins University, and a senior fellow at the German Marshall Fund.
-He is the author of The People vs. Democracy: Why Our Freedom Is in Danger and How to Save It.
+Yascha Mounk is a contributing writer at The Atlantic, an associate professor at Johns Hopkins University, a senior fellow at the German Marshall Fund, and a senior adviser at Protect Democracy.
+He is the author of The People vs. Democracy.

 On social media, the country seems to divide into two neat camps: Call them the woke and the resentful.
 Team Resentment is manned—pun very much intended—by people who are predominantly old and almost exclusively white.
 Team Woke is young, likely to be female, and predominantly black, brown, or Asian (though white “allies” do their dutiful part).
 These teams are roughly equal in number, and they disagree most vehemently, as well as most routinely, about the catchall known as political correctness.